 As stated in Section VII, Tokyo High Court expressed its views regarding the damage caused by a data breach case in the Benesse case and this case has been appealed to the Supreme Court.
 In addition, another case (see Section VII.ii) in connection with Benesse's data leakage is still pending before Osaka High Court.
 The Supreme Court may revisit the Benesse data leakage case and clarify the extent and scope of the duty of care of business operators handling personal information and the calculation of damages arising from data breaches caused by a violation of such duty of care.

-iii Open requirements to be filled in by the PPC
+iii Guidelines are to be updated by the PPC

 iv Monitoring a foreign business operator handling personal information